galczo5/open-midi-controller/MANUAL.md

 Press both FS1 and FS3 footswitches.

 ## USB MIDI mode
-To enter USB MIDI mode push both FS4 and FS6.
-Device should restart in USB MIDI mode.
-To go back to MIDI mode push both FS4 and FS6.
+To enter USB MIDI mode, push both FS4 and FS6.
+The device should restart in USB MIDI mode.
+To go back to MIDI mode, push both FS4 and FS6.